dtcenter/METplotpy/docs/Users_Guide/histogram_2d.rst

 Sample Data
 ___________

+The data is in netCDF format.
 The sample data used to create an example 2d histogram is available in the METplotpy repository, where the **histogram_2d.py** code is located:

 *$METPLOTPY_BASE/test/histogram_2d/grid_diag_temperature.nc*

-*$METPLOTPY_SOURCE* is the directory where the METplotpy code is saved.
+*$METPLOTPY_BASE* is the directory where the METplotpy code is saved:

-The data in netCDF format.
+e.g.

+*/usr/path/to/METplotpy*  if the source code was cloned or forked from the Github repository

+or

+*/usr/path/to/METplotpy-x.y.z*  if the source code was downloaded as a zip or gzip'd tar file from the Release link of the Github repository.
+The *x.y.z* is the release number.

 Configuration File
 __________________